EeraboinaKeerthi/RAG_with_Langchain/README.md

 Output accuracy: string evaluation
 We can use LLMs to measure the correctness of the final output by comparing it to a reference answer.
 We'll assign the query, model's answer, and reference answer to compare with the following variables.
 LangChainStringEvaluator from LangSmith, which is LangChain's platform for evaluating LLM applications.

+RAGAS Framework:
+RAGAS was designed to evaluate both the retrieval and generation components of a RAG application.

+Generation: Faithfulness, answer relevancy

+Retrieval: Context precision and context recall